royaltm/spectrusty-tutorial/step1.md

 The [Palette] trait is for retrieving actual pixel colors corresponding to Spectrum's color palette.
 You may define a palette implementation yourself or use one of the palettes defined in the [video::pixel] module.
 Remember that the associated [Palette::Pixel] type should match the type of [PixelBuffer::Pixel].

 The last missing part is synchronization.
-After each iteration of our loop, we need to pause the running thread for some time to match the rate of Spectrum's CPU clock.
+After each iteration of the emulator loop, it needs to pause the running thread for some time to match the rate of Spectrum's CPU clock.

 For this purpose, you can use [ThreadSyncTimer]: